bcaffo/LittleInferenceBook/manuscript/03_conditional.md

 random sample.
 Random variables are said to be independent and identically distributed (*iid*) if they are independent and all are drawn from the same  population.
-The reason iid samples are so important is that they are are model for random samples.
+The reason iid samples are so important is that they are a model for random samples.
 This is a default starting point for most statistical inferences.

 The idea of having a random sample is powerful for a variety of reasons.
 Consider